Logo

 Nishaan, Jiling, Joy gathering Meadowsweet.
 Apprentices 2013

-The herbal apprenticeship is for students interested in training as clinical herbalists and wanting to delve deeply into the world of plants and herbal medicine.
-Since we will be working closely together, each applicant will be interviewed in person.
-While some of the tasks are directly related to plants, such as gardening, wildcrafting and medicine making, other aspects include preparing the classroom, filling and labeling tincture bottles, computer work and fixing whatever needs to be fixed.
+The herbal apprenticeship is for students interested in training as clinical herbalists and wanting to delve deeply into the world of plants and clinical herbal medicine.
+Since we will be working closely together, each applicant will be interviewed.
+While some of the tasks are directly related to plants, such as gardening, wildcrafting, and medicine making, other aspects include preparing the classroom, filling and labeling tincture bottles, computer work, and fixing items.

-Apprentices are also students of the Community Herbalism Intensive.
+Apprentices are students of the Community Herbalism Intensive.

 Apprentices accompany me to the Ithaca Free Clinic and observe while I work with patients.
 Because of this, I am looking for people who are clinically oriented and plan to treat people as their skills grow as community herbalists.